Bindi Irwin’s Australia Zoo Snake Bite Alert

 Bindi Irwin and her family will need to be very careful while managing their Australia Zoo because there have been two separate incidents in which young women were bitten by a green tree snake.

-Each of the visitors was bitten in a similar manner during their visit, after inadvertently setting foot on a green snake that was slithering by.
+Each of the visitors was bitten in a similar manner during their visit after inadvertently setting foot on a green snake that was slithering by.
 Bindi Irwin and her family are the owners of Australia Zoo, the iconic Australian wildlife preservation center and zoo that was founded Steve Irvin, her late father.
-Luckily, both the victims survived the snake bites, as green tree snakes are non-venomous, and both women were administered with appropriate medical treatment.
-Despite the good outcomes for both victims, the back to back incidents gave plenty of negative publicity to the famous wildlife center.
+Luckily, both the victims survived the snake bites as green tree snakes are non-venomous, and both women were administered with appropriate medical treatment.
+Despite the good outcomes for both victims, the back-to-back incidents gave plenty of negative publicity to the famous wildlife center.

 After the first incident, representatives from Australia Zoo announced that it was the first time in the zoo’s history that any visitor had been bitten by a snake.
 According to 9 News, the zoo revealed that the woman was bitten because she was in the zoo’s wetlands area at the time.